 Pros and Cons of Taylor 214ce Deluxe

-Because Taylor manufactured this guitar, you can already expect great things from the 214ce.
+Because Taylor manufactured this guitar, you can expect great things from the 214ce.
 Here are some of the pros you’ll find in this guitar:

 - The lack of harmonic touch when it comes to reaching the high tones when used as an acoustic guitar can sometimes be noticeable to the hearing of well-experienced guitarists, but this is understandable since this guitar can be connected to a pre-amp.
-Plus, once connected, the richness of the sound will be more powerful as ever before.
+Plus, once connected, the richness of the sound will be more potent than ever.

 Comparing: Taylor 214CE vs. Taylor 314CE and Taylor 214 CE vs. Taylor 114CE